Sinai-Grace

 Detroit Medical Center

 Detroit Medical Center (DMC) is the largest non-governmental employer in Detroit.
-DMC is one of the largest healthcare systems in Tenet, a 67-hospital consortium in the USA.
+DMC is part of one of the largest healthcare system, Tenet, a 67 hospital consortium in the USA.
 The medical center has more than 2,000 licensed beds, 3000 affiliated physicians and serves as the teaching and clinical research site for Wayne State University, the nation’s third-largest medical school.
 The DMC’s record of service has provided medical excellence throughout the history of the Metropolitan Detroit area.
 The DMC continues to meet the health care needs of a growing community, offering the best in medical research and development, advanced technology, and excellent clinical services.

-The DMC represents an eight-hospital network.
-The largest health care provider in Southeast Michigan, the DMC operates eight hospitals (Childrens Hospital of Michigan, Detroit Receiving Hospital, Harper University Hospital, Huron Valley-Sinai Hospital, Hutzel Womens Hospital, Rehabilitation Institute of Michigan, and Sinai-Grace Hospital), and more than 100 outpatient facilities throughout southeast Michigan.
+The DMC represents a seven-hospital network.
+The largest health care provider in Southeast Michigan, the DMC operates eight hospitals (Children’s Hospital of Michigan, Detroit Receiving Hospital, Harper University Hospital, Huron Valley-Sinai Hospital, Hutzel Women’s Hospital, Rehabilitation Institute of Michigan and Sinai-Grace Hospital), and more than 100 outpatient facilities throughout southeast Michigan.
 The DMC is also affiliated with the Barbara Ann Karmanos Cancer Institute and the Hospital and the Veterans Administration Medical Center of Detroit.

 Sinai-Grace Hospital

 The original Grace hospital has been around for over 100 years.
 Sinai-Grace has an influential culture of three healthcare systems.
 Mt.
-Carmel, a catholic hospital merged with Grace in 1991 and Sinai hospital, the only Jewish hospital merged with Grace, creating Sinai-Grace in 1998.
-Sinai-Grace is a full-service adult hospital located in Northwest Detroit Sinai-Grace is DMC’s largest, and offers all surgical and medical specialties.
-This is a level-2 trauma center and this is the only full service adult hospital in DMC.
+Carmel, a catholic hospital merged with Grace in 1991 and Sinai hospital, the only Jewish hospital in Detroit, merged with Grace, creating Sinai-Grace in 1998.
+Sinai-Grace is a full-service adult hospital located in Northwest Detroit.
+Sinai-Grace is DMC’s largest and only full-service adult hospital.
+As a full-service community hospital located in Northwest Detroit, Sinai-Grace offers all surgical and medical specialties.
+We have a brand new lobby, brand new ICUs, and a brand new Emergency Department.

-The aims of the program are as follows:
+The aim of the program is as follows:

 1. Train residents to be competent, compassionate providers of cost-effective high-quality care in both the ambulatory and in-patient settings.

-2. Train residents to function as a primary care provider or pursue a career in subspecialty medicine or establish private practice or become a teaching faculty in an academic setting, whatever our residents choose to do.
+2. Train residents to pursue a career in primary care, subspecialty medicine, establish private practice or become a teaching faculty in an academic setting.

-We encourage our residents to accomplish their career goals while acquiring the knowledge and experience required to become successful clinicians, teachers, scholars, and leaders.
+We encourage our residents to accomplish his or her career goals while also acquiring knowledge and experience required to become a successful clinician, teacher, scholar and leader.

 © Copyright 2024 Internal Medicine Residency